 It goes without saying that this neat little monitor is more than helpful for drone pilots, especially when racing against other drones or having to maneuver through more difficult conditions like forests or lush foliage.

 Something else that the Racer 250 sports, which ironically is an aspect that most other drone designers have skipped over, is a very powerful set of headlights and taillights.
 Once you fire those lights off it becomes increasingly difficult to lose track of the drone itself.
+For much more information on this mdoel, read our Eachine Racer 250 review.

 Just like the Runner 250, the Racer 250 is a racing drone, able to reach speeds and heights similar to the Runner 250.
 It falls horribly short when it comes to impact resistance and simply cannot reach the bar set by the Runner 250.